Activa Therapy for Dry Eye and Blepharitis

 Important considerations:

-Response varies between individuals
+The response to treatment varies between individuals

 Potential Risks